rascol/Raspberry-Pi-PPS-Client/README.md

 # Hardware Requirements
 ---

-1. A Raspberry Pi 3 or Pi 2 Model B. All data included in this file is for Raspberry Pi 3.
-Please note that jitter and noise are lowest in the Raspberry Pi 3.
+1. A Raspberry Pi 3 or Pi 2 Model B.

 2. A GPS module that provides a PPS output.
 Development was done with the [Adafruit Ultimate GPS module](http://www.adafruit.com/product/746).
 Others providing compatible logic levels can also be used.